-18 fun things to do with kids when you visit Northumberland
+18 fun things to do in Northumberland with kids

 We love staycations – the UK has so many amazing holiday destinations itching to be explored.
 Take your pick from dramatic coastlines, romantic castles and regional histories full of intrigue.
 Or what about wildlife spotting or active days out to challenge the whole family?
 The North East of England is a case in point.
 It’s an area that we’ve only touched upon but there are so many reasons to return and visit Northumberland properly.
-I’ve been taking a look at the top things to do with kids in Northumberland.
+I’ve been taking a look at the top things to do in Northumberland with kids.
 Maybe there’s some school holiday inspiration here for you?

 *This post may contain compensated links*

-Here’s a range of family days out in Northumberland to suit all interests:
+Here’s a range of brilliant family days out in Northumberland to suit all interests:

 Visit Northumberland: historic sites and attractions